jfrog/frogbot/docs/install-gitlab.md

     ##########################################################################

     # [Mandatory if the two conditions below are met]
-    # 1. The project uses npm, yarn 2, NuGet or .NET to download its dependencies
+    # 1. The project uses yarn 2, NuGet or .NET to download its dependencies
     # 2. The `installCommand` variable isn't set in your frogbot-config.yml file.
     #
-    # The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore")
+    # The command that installs the project dependencies (e.g "nuget restore")
     JF_INSTALL_DEPS_CMD: ""

     # [Optional, default: "."]